-In the Middle Ages York was a flourishing port.
+Medieval York was a flourishing port.
 Wine was imported from Europe.
-York was also a busy manufacturing centre.
+York was also a busy manufacturing center.
 Wool was woven in York.
 It was then fulled.
 That means the wool was cleaned and thickened by pounding it in a mixture of water and clay.
 The wool was pounded by wooden hammers worked by watermills.
-Afterwards the wool was dyed.
+Afterward, the wool was dyed.
 There was also an important leather industry in York.
-First leather was tanned (in Tanners Row).
-Then it was used to make goods such as gloves, shoes and saddles.
+Firstly leather was tanned (in Tanners Row).
+Then it was used to make goods such as gloves, shoes, and saddles.

 There were many other craftsmen in Medieval York such as butchers, bakers, blacksmiths, coopers, goldsmiths, barber-surgeons (who cut your hair, pulled your teeth and performed operations like setting bones) and many others.